 I want to share 3 Great Exercises to Loosen Up Your Mid-Back at Work.
 They are really easy, and all they require is a chair.

 Click Here to watch the YouTube video.

 A common complaint from clients is that their mid-back is tight and sore.
 This can make sitting in your chair extremely uncomfortable.
-These are three great exercises that you can do at work to help ease your mid-back.
+You can do three great exercises at work to help ease your mid-back.

 1. Standing Wall Twist

-Face the chair, lift your left leg up on the chair, and then rotate your body towards the wall.
+Face the chair, lift your left leg on the chair, and then rotate your body towards the wall.
 Place your hands on the wall and hold that position so you can feel a light stretch in that mid-back and upper back area.
 Shuffle your hands further to the left to intensify the stretch, depending on how much you are looking for.
 Hold this for 10 seconds and repeat on the other side.

 Standing Wall Twist

 2. Standing Twist

-Again, face the chair, bring your left leg up, move your hands out in front of you, and then rotate to the right.
+Again, face the chair, bring your left leg up, move your hands in front of you, and rotate to the right.
 Hold this for 10 seconds, return to the start and relax.
 Repeat on the other side.

 3. Chair Shoulder Drop

 Chair Shoulder Drop

-If it’s your first time going through these exercises, make sure you are doing the exercise correctly and hold them for about 5 seconds, then progress on to a 10 second hold.
+If it’s your first time going through these exercises, ensure you are doing them correctly and hold them for about 5 seconds, then progress on to a 10-second hold.
 Go through 2 to 3 repetitions of each exercise to loosen up your mid-back.

 Give those exercises a go.
 They are three great exercises to loosen up your mid-back at work.